Your Complete Student Loan Guide for 2026

 How much student loan interest can I deduct on my taxes?

 Up to $2,500/year as an above-the-line deduction (no itemizing needed).
-Phases out at $85,000 MAGI single / $170,000 MFJ.
+Phases out in the mid-$80,000s MAGI single / mid-$170,000s MFJ; verify current-year thresholds in IRS Pub 970.
 Both federal and private interest qualify.
 See our tax deduction guide.

 Are Parent PLUS loans changing?